reshamas/reshamas.github.io/_posts/2020-06-18-the-hidden-depth-of-pyladies.md

 - to identify which platforms are used to connect with the local communities of that chapter

 ## Summary
 There are 249 chapters identified across 64 countries.
-Fifty-percent of the chapters were identified as "active", the rest are "inactive."
+Fifty percent of the chapters were identified as "active", the rest are "inactive."
 The chapter was categorized as "active" if there was any activity on one of the social media platforms within the past 12 months.

 ## Resources to Identify Chapters